Spironolactone: Interactions

 Licorice, which has indirect mineralocorticoid activity by inhibiting mineralocorticoid metabolism, has been found to inhibit the antimineralocorticoid effects of spironolactone.
 Moreover, the addition of licorice to spironolactone has been found to reduce the antimineralocorticoid side effects of spironolactone in women treated with it for hyperandrogenism, and licorice hence may be used to reduce these side effects in women treated with spironolactone as an antiandrogen who are bothered by them.
-On the opposite end of the spectrum, spironolactone is useful in reversing licorice-induced hypokalemia.
-Aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) have been found to attenuate the diuresis and natriuresis induced by spironolactone, but, not to affect its antihypertensive effect.
+Conversely, spironolactone is useful in reversing licorice-induced hypokalemia.
+Aspirin and other NSAIDs have been found to attenuate the diuresis and natriuresis induced by spironolactone, but not to affect its antihypertensive effect.

 Some research has suggested that spironolactone might be able to interfere with the effectiveness of antidepressant treatment.
-As the medication acts as an antimineralocorticoid, it is thought that it might be able to reduce the effectiveness of certain antidepressants by interfering with normalization of the hypothalamic–pituitary–adrenal axis and by increasing levels of glucocorticoids such as cortisol.
-However, other research contradicts this hypothesis and has suggested that spironolactone might actually produce antidepressant effects, for instance studies showing antidepressant-like effects of spironolactone in animals.
+As the medication acts as an antimineralocorticoid, it might be able to reduce the effectiveness of certain antidepressants by interfering with normalization of the hypothalamic–pituitary–adrenal axis and by increasing levels of glucocorticoids such as cortisol.
+Other research contradicts this hypothesis and has suggested that spironolactone might produce antidepressant effect, for instance, in studies showing antidepressant-like effects of spironolactone in animals.